-12. Key Targets & Performance Monitoring
+9. Key Targets & Performance Monitoring

-12.1 The Council will monitor performance and compliance with this Strategy through quarterly Customer Improvement Meetings chaired by the Director of Housing with the Assistant Director of Housing (Operations) and the Housing Manager (Older Peoples Services) ensuring the following target times are met:
+9.1 The Council will monitor performance and compliance with this Strategy through quarterly Customer Improvement Meetings chaired by the Assistant Director (Housing Operations) and the Housing Manager (Older Peoples Services) ensuring the following target times are met:

-Task Actual 2010/11 Target % of calls responded to within 30 seconds (including routine calls from Scheme Managers and test calls) 99.8% 97% Average (seconds) to respond to calls 6.4 seconds 10 Seconds Installation of dispersed alarms 100% Within 5 Working Days Installation of Telecare Sensors including client assessment 100% 20 days Number of dispersed alarms installed 417 360 per annum
+Task Actual 2014/15 Target % of calls responded to within 30 seconds (including routine calls from Scheme Managers and test calls) 99.7% 97.5% Average (seconds) to respond to calls 5.6 seconds 10 Seconds

+Installation of dispersed alarms 100% Within 5 Working Days Installation of Telecare Sensors including client assessment 100% 20 days

-Task Actual 2010/11 Target Contractors repairs response in accordance with service agreement targets 93.9% 90%
+Task Actual 2014/15 Target Number of dispersed alarms installed 395 360 per annum Contractors repairs response in accordance with service agreement targets 90% 90%

-13. Reviewing the Strategy
+10. Reviewing the Strategy

-13.1 The Strategy for Older Peoples Services will be reviewed by the Housing Scrutiny Panel and agreed by the Housing Portfolio Holder in consultation with the Tenants' and Leaseholders Federation before April 2015.
+10.1 The Strategy for Older Peoples Services will be reviewed by the Housing Select Committee and agreed by the Housing Portfolio Holder in consultation with the Tenants' and Leaseholders Federation before July 2018.